christsven/H.E.A.T/ruleset/H.E.A.T.md

 extensively interconnected with the infantry they carry, the NCO role of the infantry group is filled by the IFV itself.

-The infantry group and the IFV are still two different units, but they are "connected" to each other; an IFV cannot be deployed without a connected infantry group.
+The infantry group and the IFV are still two different units with separate order dice.

 If the infantry unit is destroyed, the IFV does not need to be removed and serves as a normal vehicle.
 If the connected unit is separated by more than 36" from its